LowellObservatory/pwrusb-cmdline/README.md

     Total current (milliamp) on bank 0: 40

-Note that will almost never be 0, even if outlets are off.
+Note that current draw will almost never be 0, even if outlets are off.

 Note that outlets respond & are controllable even if overall powerstrip red power switch is off.